SvenKoenigsmann/Koenigsmann-Theory/fractal_backflow_KGT_v4.4.md

 **Date:** 2025-12-23
 **Version:** KGT v4.4
-**Status:** Implemented and validated
+**Status:** Implemented and documented

 ---

 ## Overview

-In the center of a fractal vortex system, the increasing density of overlapping vortices leads to the formation of counter-rotating, compensatory structures.
-These emergent geometries dampen gravitational forces locally and are intrinsically connected to larger-scale energy flows via the fractal structure of space.
+In the center of a fractal vortex system, the increasing density of overlapping vortices naturally generates **counter-rotating, compensatory structures**.

-Within the **Königsmann Theory**, dark matter does not obey classical inertial constraints but instead propagates along **fractal resonance paths**, enabling **super-resonant, system-wide mass redistribution**.
-These processes occur in a time-independent manner, ensuring that **no persistent overdensity forms in the central region** of a galactic system.
+These emergent counter-vortices:

+- reduce local gravitational amplification,
+- redistribute energetic stress along higher-order fractal pathways,
+- prevent long-term mass accumulation in the galactic core.

+Within the **Königsmann Theory**, dark matter acts as a **non-inertial, Φ-scaled feedback medium**, capable of redistributing mass-energy through **fractal resonance paths**.
+These paths allow **scale-dependent super-resonant propagation** (not classical “superluminal speed”, but a faster effective propagation on deeper fractal layers), enabling a *time-independent* equilibration of central overdensities.

+As a consequence:
+➡️ **A galactic center cannot maintain a persistent overdensity**, because the fractal backflow continuously drains excess curvature into the surrounding structure.

 ---

-## Code Integration (KGT v4.4)
+## Code Integration in KGT v4.4

-Earlier versions of the numerical model did not yet include this fractal damping in the center, which resulted in overly high rotation velocities at small radii.
+Earlier numerical versions (v3.x and early v4.x) did not yet include a full representation of this central fractal backflow, leading to **overpredicted rotation velocities** at radii below ~5 kpc.

-Starting from **KGT v4.4**, the central backflow has been implemented through a radius-dependent damping function that reflects the **fractal counter-vortex effect**.
-This now produces a physically plausible match across both inner and outer radii, preserving the outer plateau while correcting the core overshoot.
+Beginning with **KGT v4.4**, the model now incorporates:

+- a radius-dependent **core damping term**,
+- reflecting the counter-vortex structure in the inner region,
+- consistent with the fractal feedback dynamics described in the theory.

+This addition corrects the inner overshoot while **preserving the stable outer plateau**, leading to a more accurate fit of the Andromeda rotation curve across all radii.

 ---

 ## Theoretical Reference

-This mechanism has been previously described in the formal documentation of the theory.
-See: `Koenigsmann-Theory/main/fractal_dynamics.md`
-Section: **3.7.2 — Central Backflow Coupling via Resonance Tunnels**
+The physical mechanism implemented here is **already described** in the formal Königsmann Theory document:

+### **Koenigsmann_Theory_For_arXiv.pdf**

+Relevant theoretical sections include:

+- **Section 5 — Transition Zone Dynamics**
+  (macro–quantum coupling, time compression in vortex centers)

+- **Section 6 — Dark Matter as a Fractal Feedback System**
+  (non-local redistribution along Φ-scaled resonance paths)

+- **Appendix B — Scale-Dependent Propagation in the Fractal Hierarchy**
+  (effective “super-resonant” transfer enabling rapid equilibration)

+These sections together constitute the **formal theoretical basis**
+for the central backflow implemented in KGT v4.4.

 ---

 ## Keywords

-fractal gravity, dark matter, backflow, Königsmann Theory, resonance tunneling, central damping, M31 fit, KGT v4.4, non-inertial mass distribution
+fractal gravity • dark matter • backflow • Königsmann Theory •
+central damping • Φ-resonance • feedback system • M31 rotation curve • KGT v4.4